Documentation for your auditor/third-party audit facilitator

-CEMS provides statements for the user's accounts: the achieved reductions in CO2e equivalents, life cycle analysis (LCA) and ESG performance for the user's company are recorded and made available in your accounts.
+CEMS Provides Documentation for the User's Accounting:The achieved reductions in CO₂e equivalents, life cycle analysis (LCA), and ESG performance for the user's company are recorded and made available in your accounting.

 By prioritizing data integrity and source references in CEMS, the user can achieve a more reliable and credible environmental and sustainability reporting, further strengthening the foundation for sustainable corporate governance.